 - there is a conflict of interest if reps are measuring their own performance

-*If data quantity and quality is something that worries you, and if you don’t want your field force to waste time on data collection, I invite you to look at how a 3rd-party retail execution tracking solution like BeMyEye might help.
+If data quantity and quality is something that worries you, and if you don’t want your field force to use time on data collection, I invite you to look at how BeMyEye’s crowdsourcing solution might help.

 From FMCG to other retail segments